soc-smiths/planning/track-02-forgecheck.md

    ✅ Code density — reduces instruction-fetch bandwidth and program size using 16-bit encodings for common instructions.

-8. True or False: most small embedded RISC-V cores implement all three privilege modes (M/S/U).
+8. True or False: `li a0, 100` is a real RISC-V hardware instruction.
-   ✅ False — many implement M-mode only, since full multi-mode support is unnecessary overhead for simple embedded use cases.
+   ✅ False — it's a pseudo-instruction; the assembler expands it to a real instruction such as ADDI (or LUI+ADDI for larger constants).

 9. What is a CSR, and how does CSRRW differ from a normal register write?